By: Kristin Bourne

 I like to think of Cove Bay as the second biggest of the beautifully scalloped edge of the southwestern end of Anguilla.

-Cove Bay is mostly quiet with only one business on the entire bay - Smokey's At The Cove.
+Cove Bay is mostly quiet with only one abandoned building on the entire bay - Smokey's At The Cove.

 Let's start on the eastern end of Cove Bay.

 There is a small wharf on this side, mostly used by fishermen and recreationally, not industrially, so there's not high traffic to and from it and it's not noisy at all.

 Also on this end, visible from the beach, is the perimeter of a collection of luxury villas that border the Greg Norman Golf course (formerly the Temenos development).

 The Cove Bay wharf and St. Martin beyond

 As you move westerly along the beach from this end of Cove Bay, you'll come across the popular Smokey's At The Cove, now permanently closed.